 But, if you follow mass media, you might have seen reports that say sparkling water contains acid that threatens teeth.

 This may lead you to ask, “Are sparkling waters safe for my teeth?”
-At Norlane Dental Surgery, we have answers for you!
+At Norlane Dental Aesthetics and Implants, we have answers for you!

 But first, a word from the scientists!